-The condition of group-strategyproofness is used only in \Cref{lem:keyprofsdistr}.
-If we assume that agents have \emph{Leximin-Leontief preferences} (that is, subject to maximizing the smallest ratio, they maximize the second smallest ratio, etc.), then this condition can be weakened to ordinary strategyproofness; the proof is given in Appendix~\ref{sec:leximin}.

-\begin{restatable}{theorem}{Nashcharlex} With Leximin-Leontief preferences, \nash is the only continuous mechanism that satisfies strategyproofness and weak core fair share. \end{restatable}
+The proof of \Cref{thm:Nashchar} can be found in Appendix~\ref{subsec:nashcharproof}.
+In light of the theorem, \nash appears to be the ideal mechanism for aggregating Leontief preferences.

-As to the independence of the axioms, it is easy to see that weak core fair share is required for \Cref{thm:Nashchar} since any constant mechanism satisfies continuity and group-strategyproofness.
+As to the independence of the axioms, it is easy to see that core fair share is required for \Cref{thm:Nashchar} since any constant mechanism satisfies continuity and group-strategyproofness.
 The necessity of (group-)strategyproofness can be shown by slightly perturbing the outcome of \nash.
 For example, consider $n=m=2$ and the two peaks at $1/4$ and $3/4$, respectively. \nash returns $\q=(1/2,1/2)$ with $u_i(\q)=2/3$.
-However, core fair share only guarantees utility $1/2$ for agent $i$.
+However, core fair share only guarantees utility $1/2$ for agent~$i$ (\Cref{lem:leontief-cfs}).
 So any distribution which puts at least $3/8$ on both alternatives satisfies core fair share.
-This ``gap'' can be used to slightly change the outcome without violating CFS.
-Defining such changes in a continuous way (note that if both agents have the same peak, that change is 0) should result in a different continuous mechanism satisfying CFS.
+This ``gap'' can be used to slightly change the outcome without violating core fair share.
+Defining such changes in a continuous way (note that if both agents have the same peak, that change is 0) results in a different continuous mechanism satisfying core fair share.

 We conjecture that continuity is required for the characterization as well.